Understanding events in the Agent User Interaction Protocol

 marks a clean termination point and indicates that no further processing will

 occur in this run unless explicitly requested.
+The optional result

 Property | Description |